 Our expressions are instinctual, but we can also learn them from others.
 Did you ever notice a child's smile that looked identical to the parent's smile?
 That can happen not only between biological parents and children but also between parents and their adopted children.
 It's because they imitate their parent's expressions.

-Along with imitating our family members, we watch others in our culture to learn how to express our emotions.
+Along with imitating our relatives, we watch others in our culture to learn how to express our emotions.
 We may meet these others in person, watch them on a television show or YouTube video, or see their expression in a photo.
 When we do, we instinctually understand what they're expressing, and we can learn to express that emotion in the same way.

 Which Comes First: The Expression Or The Feeling?